omio-labs/kubernetes-ingressify/README.md

   * `gofmt -s -w .` Fix code formatting
   * `go run main.go` Compiles and runs main
 * Adding dependencies:
-  * catch-22: godep has issues, dep is alpha (not all libs support it) and glide is deprecated for dep
+  * catch-22: godep has issues, dep is alpha (not all libs support it) and glide is deprecated in favor of dep
-  * We use Godep as the least working option, but it means additional effort when adding dependencies
+  * We use Godep as the least working option, but it means slightly additional effort when adding dependencies
   * SSH into your container (as above) and follow https://github.com/tools/godep#add-a-dependency